hchsu/QML_CIFAR10/README.md

-# Transfer learning for image recognition of CIFAR-10
+# Quantum maching learning for image recognition of CIFAR-10
+For transfer learning,
-The pretrained CNN model is applied as a feature exptractor.
+the pretrained CNN model is applied as a feature exptractor.
 Only the last block, the classification block, is trained with CIFAR-10.
 There are two kind of transfer learning:
 1. classical-to-classical (c2c): The last block is a classical nerual network.